gemc/clas12Tags/README.md

 The `clas12Tags` repository serves as the simulation resource for the CLAS12 experiments at Jefferson Lab, providing:

+- The CLAS12 geometry source code.
 - The CLAS12 detectors geometry database (in the form of ASCII files and a SQLITE database).
 - Individual system steering cards (GCARDS) for debugging and testing.
 - A customized version of the GEMC source code tailored specifically for the JLab CLAS12 experiments.
-- The CLAS12 geometry source code.

 The `experiments` directory contains the **latest version of the geometry database of the CLAS12 detectors**, built using the **latest tagged version of coatjava**.

-By pointing the `GEMC_DATA_DIR` environment variable to the clas12Tags directory, running gemc will load the geometry database from the `experiments` directory.

 ![Alt CLAS12](clas12.png?raw=true "The CLAS12 detector simulation.
 The electron beam is going from left to right.")